There’s no doubt that the Struggles are real.

 NO matter what you’ve been enduring or how long you’ve been waiting, we can confidently hold firm to the words of the psalmist David when he said in Psalm 30:5

 but joy comes with the morning.”

-You may be asking, God where is your favor on my life?
+You may be asking, God, where is your favor in my life?
 Where are the blessings?